ubbn/spring-fundamental/sample_spring_xml/README.md

 # Spring via XML
-Here our java project uses Spring framework as dependency injector and its configuration is done through XML file
+Here our java project uses Spring framework as dependency injector and its configuration is done through pure XML file

 ## XML Configuration
 - Most common approach, yet simplest
-- Uses spring application context file
+- Uses spring application context file which is XML configuration file
-- Services are injected inside xml file in 3 different ways (setter, constructor, autowire)
+- Services are injected inside XML file in 3 different ways (through Setter, Constructor and Autowiring)
 - Services are resolved via ``AplicationContext``, central interface in Spring application for providing configuration information to application

 ## Application Context File
 - Spring context file which is sort of HashMap
-- Commonly named ``applicationContext.xml`` as convention, name or extension doesn't matter as long as XML file
+- Commonly named ``applicationContext.xml`` as convention.
+Name or extension doesn't matter as long as it is XML file
 - Has namespaces which aid validation of configuration

 ## Injection